-PERSONAL DEVELOPMENT - STAGE 2 - HEALTH & WELLBEING
+HPE - STAGE 1 - HEALTH & WELLBEING

-Home > Personal Development - Stage 2 - Health & Wellbeing
+Home > HPE - Stage 1 - Health & Wellbeing

-Stage 2 - Health & Wellbeing
+Stage 1 - Health & Wellbeing

-In Health and Wellbeing, students focus on the health and well-being of individuals, communities, and societies in the environments they share.
+In Health, students focus on the health and well-being of individuals, communities, and societies in the environments they share.
 They gain an understanding of how Health incorporates the underpinning principles of respect for diversity, social justice, and supportive environments.

-Students will have a lot of choice in the topics they investigate in Stage 2 Health and can focus on areas of interest to them and their future pathway.
-Students will develop the skills required to understand many health topics now and in the future.
+Students will have a lot of choice in the topics they investigate in Stage 1 Health and can focus on areas of interest to them and their future pathway.
+Students will develop the skills required to be successful in Stage 2 Health.